 Maybe they’re not interested in the topics we want to share with them.
 Maybe they have different interests than ourselves, but they are curious.

 When provided large swaths of time to pursue their interests, they do pursue their interests.

 Though I have plenty planned for each study year, I know that the best avenues to pursue are those aroused by the ones I hope to engage, my children.

 “Everybody is a genius, but if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid”.Albert Einstein

-If they ask questions, I should listen and help them find the resources to answer their questions.
+3. If my children ask questions, I should listen and help find resources to answer their questions.

 If they’re asking questions, it means they’re thinking.
 They’re digesting something that I’m sharing with them or heard about somewhere that they want to explore.

-Too much lap reading time, too much writing, too many math pages, or too much of any activity (even television shows) can just be too much if they’re not interested.
+Too much lap reading time, too much writing, too many math pages, or too much of any activity (even television shows or gaming) can just be too much if they’re not interested.

 But I am a mother of four.

 It is not possible to answer every one of my kids’ questions.